Here you can browse modules and their components and create a quote based on your specific needs.

 To start, click on an option below or scroll down to browse the modules.

-We have made it easy to equip your classrooms with the titles you need to implement the New York State ELA Curriculum Modules created by Expeditionary Learning.
-Each module includes 25 copies of the texts students need and 1 copy of each teacher text.
-Price reflects 25% off of retail and free shipping.
+We have made it easy to equip your classrooms with the titles and curriculum materials you need to implement the New York State ELA Curriculum Modules created by Expeditionary Learning.
+Prices reflect up to 25% off of retail and free shipping for orders over $100.

 Researching to Build Knowledge and Teaching Others: Adaptations and the Wide World of Frogs

 Researching to Build Knowledge and Teaching Others: Connecting Literary and Informational Texts to Study Culture Then and Now

 Considering Perspectives and Supporting Opinions: Staging Stories

 Gathering Evidence and Speaking to Others: The Role of Freshwater around the World

 Becoming a Close Reader and Writing to Learn: Native Americans in New York

 This module is under revision by New York State.
 Revised curriculum for this module will not be available for some time.